equwal/clic/README.md

 folder and then call $PAGER if the type is 0 (text) or xdg-open for others types.

-If the url is a type 0 or 4 and the output is a terminal, it will open clic and stay in interactive mode.
+If the url is a type 0 or 7 and the output is a terminal, it will open clic and stay in interactive mode.

+Clic can open a local file respecting the gopher menu protocol, this can be used to create a bookmark file and load it locally without a gopher server.
+You just need to pass the file as a parameter, like the following example :

+    clic my_file.txt